McManning/Coherence/Documentation~/components/sending_events.rst

 Example - Blender Lights
 -------------------------

 Coherence does not have a built-in component to sync :class:`bpy.types.Light` objects to Unity.
-But by using  event API you can achieve this pretty easily:
+But by using the event API you can achieve this pretty easily:

 .. code-block:: python